usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_12/content.md

-## WIP

-This lab is still in progress, and the writeup is not yet complete.
-Come back soon for more.

 ## Introduction

 In this lab I combined my work in all past labs to make my car intelligently follow a set of waypoints.